How to Grow Mushrooms: Complete Guide to Cultivating Mushrooms Indoors

 Preventing Contamination During Inoculation

-Again, this injection must be performed under sterile conditions.
+If I haven’t been clear enough, this injection must be performed under sterile conditions.
 To prevent contamination during inoculation, be a germ freak and make sure your grow area is always clean.
 This cannot be stressed enough, as contamination and mold can drastically alter your final products.

 5. Managing the Incubation Process